Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Structure in Representative Phase Families

 \begin{proof} For each depth $t>d$, the axioms in $F_t$ restrict functorially to $\mathcal P^{(t-1)}$ by construction of the canonical filtration.
 If every axiom in $F_t$ admits a unique extension from $\mathcal P^{(t-1)}$ to $\mathcal P^{(t)}$, then no new choices arise at this level and $B_t(\mathcal P)=0$.
-Conversely, if some axiom in $F_t$ admits more than one extension compatible with all lower-depth defect and filtration data, the set of such extensions is finite and defines a nonzero obstruction component $B_t(\mathcal P)$.
+Conversely, if some axiom in $F_t$ admits more than one extension compatible with all lower-depth defect and filtration data, the set of such extensions is the resulting ambiguity defines a nonzero obstruction component and defines a nonzero obstruction component $B_t(\mathcal P)$.

 The global boundary obstruction $\mathcal B(\mathcal P)$ is obtained by collecting these contributions across all depths.
 Minimality of the boundary depth implies that extension behaviour at depth $t$ depends only on the data in $\mathcal P^{(t-1)}$ and is independent of possible ambiguities at other levels.
-Hence the components $B_t(\mathcal P)$ are canonically disjoint.
+Hence the components $B_t(\mathcal P)$ are structurally distinct.
 Since the filtration terminates after finitely many steps, only finitely many depths can contribute, giving the stated decomposition.

 If $k=d$, then no extension failure occurs beyond defect generation.
 Thus every $B_t(\mathcal P)$ with $t>d$ is zero, and the boundary quotient $\mathcal B(\mathcal P)$ vanishes. \end{proof}